ahasverus/joss-submission/joss-paper/paper.md

 transformed counts of each species using the sample as the unit.
 If `aggregate = FALSE`, it will re-calculate the species' abundance by subsample.

-The output of these functions is a table in a long format as well as a message reporting the amount of data that could not be converted because of missing metadata required to perform the transformation.

 ## Visualisation